 Times can vary depending on the size of your order but in general you can expect the following: Next business day delivery of the courier bag on orders completed before 4pm.
 2 day turnaround of scanning of your photographs.
 Next day return of courier shipped originals, including the DVD and any extras you might have purchased.

 Can you explain the courier service in detail?

 This is one of the things we really wanted to get right and as simple as it can be!
 Following your order on the website, you will be sent a pre-paid, pre-addressed courier envelope in the post.
 This will have a phone number on which you can call to arrange collection, at your convenience.
 It can be a work address, home address, or anywhere else you are going to be that day, so you can ensure you have your photo box with you, ready for collection.
 Alternatively, if you cannot arrange the collection, just drop us a line with preferred date and time and we’ll sort this out for you.

 What format will the files be in?

-Will I need any special software to open the DVD?
+Will I need any special software to view my scans?

 Can you custom name my files or sort my photos into different folders?